-Experimental Characterization of a Laboratory-Scaled Oscillating Surge Wave Energy Converter
+TEAMER: Experimental Characterization of a Laboratory-Scaled Oscillating Surge Wave Energy Converter

 This data is a result of an experimental campaign to characterize the hydrodynamics and performance of a laboratory-scale oscillating surge wave energy converter (OSWEC).
-The device was 85 cm wide, 1.4 meters tall, and 14 cm thick and was tested in the SWEL wave tank at the National Renewable Energy Laboratory which is 2.5 meters wide with a water depth of 1.3 meters.
+The device was 85 cm wide, 1.4 meters tall, and 14 cm thick and was tested in the Sea Wave Environmental Lab (SWEL) wave tank at the National Renewable Energy Laboratory which is 2.5 meters wide with a water depth of 1.3 meters.
 The device included fifteen pressure sensors on the flap face, two 6-axis load cells at the hinge, an encoder to measure flap position, and a motor to emulate a PTO and absorb power.
 We provide a full summary of the device and experiments in the TEAMER Post-Access Report titled "Optimal control of an oscillating surge wave energy converter".

 1. Buoyancy Tests - We measure the torque required to hold the flap at different angles to characterize buoyancy torque as a function of position.